petrkeil/logos/README.md

 The logos of MOBI lab, BEAST project, and GRACE project were created by **Adam Vošmera** ([examples of Adam's work](https://www.stovkomat.cz/profil/vosmeraadam)).

+The folders in this repo contain **vector and raster versions** (for print and web), as well as monochromatic versions with dark and light background.

 |Colors| Monochromatic|
 |------|--------------|
 |![MOBI](MOBI_logo/RGB/mobi-lab-logo-rgb.jpg)|![](MOBI_logo/RGB/mobi-lab-logo-black-rgb.jpg)|